 Add a little extra zing to your homemade pepper sauce with lacto-fermentation.
-You'll need a few simple ingredients, a canning jar, kitchen scale, a blender or food processor and some time.Jump to Recipe
+To make fermented hot sauce you'll need a few simple ingredients, a canning jar, kitchen scale, a blender or food processor and some time.Jump to Recipe

 Pepper sauce (hot sauce) is a staple in just about every Caribbean household and I think everyone in my family has a different way of making theirs that was likely handed down from their parents or grandparents.
 Many are vinegar based with a variety of add-ins: fresh lime, mustard, spices, vinegar, herbs.
 Each one has a slightly different texture and flavour, and they all add some zip to a meal.
 I probably have 2 or 3 bottles in my cupboard right now!